shNext/Resume/README.md

 ## Contribution I can do for The company

-Perspective / Position / Business
+Perspective / Position / Business <br/>
+Carefully think and do not fully seperate them.